Nether Poppleton: Time Team Dig 2004

 In June 2004, the British broadcaster Channel 4 made an episode of its archaeological programme Time Team in the village in association with Yorkshire Wessex Archaeology to investigate the origins of the village based near some of the earthenworks around the village, especially near the church and Manor Farm.

 In total, 12 trenches were dug in addition to 32 test pits dug by the local population.
-The dig found evidence that there had been a monastic building in the village that was dated AD 450-850 and a formerly-unknown Tudor manor.
+The dig found evidence that there had been a monastic building in the village that was dated AD 450–850 and a formerly-unknown Tudor manor.

 Governance

 Nether Poppleton lies within the Rural West Ward of the City of York Unitary Authority.
-As of the 2011 elections, it is represented by councillors Ian Gillies, Paul Healey and Chris Steward, who are all members of the local Conservative Party.
+As of the 2023 elections, it is represented by councillors Anne Hook and Emilie Knight, who are both members of the Liberal Democrats.
 It is a part of the UK Parliamentary Constituency of York Outer.
-Until January 2020 it also fell within the boundaries of the Yorkshire and the Humber European Parliament constituency.

 Locally, there is a parish council with seven council members.